lchen001/HAPI/README.md

 ## 💡 What is HAPI?
 History of APIs (HAPI) is a large-scale, longitudinal database of commercial ML API predictions.
-It contains 1.7 million predictions spanning APIs from Amazon, Google, IBM, Microsoft.
-The database include diverse machine learning tasks including image tagging, speech recognition and text mining from 2020 to 2022.
+It contains 1.7 million predictions collected from 2020 to 2022 and spanning APIs from Amazon, Google, IBM, and Microsoft.
+The database include diverse machine learning tasks including image tagging, speech recognition and text mining.

 ## 💾  Downloading